ktonon/two-medium-model/README.md

 **self-sustained dynamical object**:

 > a confined oscillation that remains stable only because the two
-> media---LCM and GCM---continuously maintain each other's structure.
+> media—LCM and GCM—continuously maintain each other's structure.

 This explains why the compression field is always present: